2001 New York Giants season: Week 15: vs. Seattle Seahawks

 The Giants' home matchup with the Seahawks started with the two teams trading touchdowns in the first quarter.
 Shaun Alexander opened the scoring with a 29-yard touchdown run for the Seahawks, but Ron Dayne answered with a 31-yard touchdown to tie the score.
 In the second quarter, linebacker Micheal Barrow sacked Matt Hasselbeck and forced him to fumble, with Michael Strahan recovering the loose ball and returning it 13 yards for a touchdown to give the Giants their first lead of the day, 14–10.
 However, later in the quarter, the Seahawks also scored a defensive touchdown.
 Antonio Cochran sacked Kerry Collins and forced him to fumble, with defensive tackle John Randle recovering the ball in the end zone for the Seahawks to regain the lead.
-A Morten Andersen 32 yard field goal tied the score at 17–17 for halftime.
+A Morten Andersen 32-yard field goal tied the score at 17–17 for halftime.

-In the third quarter after Ron Dixon fumbled the second half kickoff, Shaun Alexander scored another touchdown, this one a 16-yard pass from Matt Hasselback, to make the score 24–17 Seattle with 12:41 remaining, the Seahawks didn’t score again.
+In the third quarter after Ron Dixon fumbled the second half kickoff being benched and replaced by safety Omar Stoutmire, Shaun Alexander scored another touchdown, this one a 16-yard pass from Matt Hasselbeck, to make the score 24–17 Seattle with 12:41 remaining, the Seahawks didn't score again.
 With 2:52 remaining, the Giants were at their own 4-yard line, needing to drive 96 yards for a game-winning touchdown down 24–20.
 Kerry Collins drove the Giants to the 7-yard line for a goal-to-go situation with 33 seconds left, when two incomplete passes brought up third down.
 Collins then found Ike Hilliard for the game-winning score with just 20 seconds remaining.

 Amani Toomer caught 8 passes for 124 yards while Ike Hilliard caught 7 passes for 105 yards and a touchdown.